John Grono: New Zealand adventures

 In 1813, Grono again returned with a cargo of 14,000 seal pelts as well as ten stranded sealers who he rescued from Open Bay Islands.
 The survivors had been left on the island by the ill-fated ship The Active, which sailed away and was never heard from again.
 The men survived for three years on a diet of seal meat and ferns.
 Convinced the sealers were escaped convicts and despite their protests he took them back to Sydney to the chains.
 He later learnt of their innocence and was overcome with remorse, giving two of the men, Alexander Books and Robert Mckenzie, employment.
 The two men would go on to become Grono's sons-in-law.
+The tale of the stranded sealers is recounted in the New Zealand folk song Davy Lowston.

-He acquired a hotel known as the "Kings Arms" situated at the corner at No.1 Bligh Street Sydney, which he sold to William Roberts on 3 January 1818 for 2,000 pounds.
+He acquired a hotel known as the "Kings Arms" situated at the corner at No.1 Bligh Street, Sydney, which he sold to William Roberts on 3 January 1818 for 2,000 pounds.
 This money no doubt launched the captain on his ship building programme the same year with the construction of the "Elizabeth".

 After some time away from the ocean working on his farm, Grono made at least two more trips to Fiordland in his newly launched vessel the Elisabeth, named for his wife.
 In May 1824 he arrived in Sydney with 5,300 skins and on this, the conclusion of his last voyage, handed the command of the Elisabeth over to his rescued son-in-law Alexander Books.
 Books kept up the family tradition returning from Dusky Bay in 1825 with 3,000 seal skins on board.

 Grono remained an authority on the Canterbury region of New Zealand and its many islands, bays and sounds.
-When Captain D'Urville arrived in Sydney in 1824, it was Grono that supplied his cartographer with detailed information for the first coastal descriptions of the Fiordland coast, as well as direct sailing directions for Milford Sound.
+When Captain Dumont D'Urville arrived in Sydney in 1824, it was Grono that supplied his cartographer with detailed information for the first coastal descriptions of the Fiordland coast, as well as direct sailing directions for Milford Sound.